Just like any other online store

 Fill that wallet

-Since Ethereum is the most popular blockchain for NFTs, we’ll continue with buying Ether; that’s the next thing you have to do.
+Since Ethereum is the most popular blockchain for NFTs, we’ll continue with buying ETH; that’s the next thing you have to do.
 Because you have a wallet now, but it’s still empty…

 Buy Ethereum on an exchange, using your wallet address.
 This address is a unique identifier for your wallet and is like a name you can share freely with others.
 Your private key is your password and is just for you; always keep it to yourself.